SkytAsul/DeformableSimulation/deformable-mesh-tuto/deformable-mesh-tuto.typ

 #let rarr = sym.arrow

-= Prepare the 3D model
+= Prepare the 3D model #footnote[*Disclaimer:* I am not at all a profesionnal 3D modeller.
+What I explain here, I understood it by myself and there are probably wrong things.
+If a person experienced in 3D modelling encounters this paper, please do not attempt to kill me.]
 == Import the model
 To begin with, you need to have a 3D model file to use.
 It can be of any filetype: we will import it in Blender, which supports many 3D model filetypes.